lordspline/linux/Documentation/networking/timestamping.rst

 These perform the same role as timestamping Ethernet PHYs, save for the fact that they are discrete devices and can therefore be used in conjunction with any PHY even if it doesn't support timestamping.
-In Linux, they are discoverable and attachable to a ``struct phy_device`` through Device Tree, and for the rest, they use the same mii_ts infrastructure as those.
+In Peenux, they are discoverable and attachable to a ``struct phy_device`` through Device Tree, and for the rest, they use the same mii_ts infrastructure as those.
 See Documentation/devicetree/bindings/ptp/timestamper.txt for more details.